For more details on this subject, please enquire for our white papers.

 Our own analysis suggests a need for 17-20GW in the UK.
 Across the EU the need is about 10 times this, and globally about 100 times to an estimated 7TW of capacity, or 3,500 plants of 500MW.
 And this is just to support intermittent generation, without considering supporting renewables for baseload or for helping supplant hydrocarbons in heating and transportation, which would again increase the market by a further 3-6 times for baseload, and ~10 times for transportation and heating.

-National Grid’s Gone Green scenario forecasts 75.5GW actual demand (plus 5-10% capacity margin required = 85GW demand) by 2040 to be satisfied by just 22.2GW of dispatchable (on-demand) and baseload generation.
+National Grid’s Two Degrees scenario forecasts 73.3GW actual demand (plus 5-10% capacity margin required = 85GW demand) by 2040 to be satisfied by just 9.4GW of dispatchable (on-demand) and baseload generation of proven, likely technologies.
 The remaining 63GW is unreliable: intermittent renewables, interconnectors (neighbouring countries’ peaks mostly coincide with ours), CCS (all projects cancelled as too expensive) and nuclear (expensive).
+But even the demand level of 73.3GW appears to be a gross under-estimate.

 Once Britain (or any other country, for that matter) has sufficient energy storage we can power the ever increasing demands of the entire country from renewable sources, protecting the environment and reducing dependency on depleting fossil fuels, pollution and greenhouse gas emissions.
 Renewables and large scale storage can also contribute to replacing other fuels, such as: